Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Theory

 where we have used $\innp{n}{\sth{H_i,z}}{m}=0$ because the interaction potentials in this work only contain the position operator $z$, but not momentum $p_z$.
 The steady-state current density can be written as

-In this work, electron--electron interaction is treated on a mean-field level by obtaining a self-consistent solution with Poisson's equation (see further discussion Sec.~\ref{subsec:steadystate}).
+In this work, electron--electron interaction is treated at a mean-field level by obtaining a self-consistent solution with Poisson's equation (see further discussion in Sec.~\ref{subsec:steadystate}).
 We therefore need to calculate the spatially resolved electron density $n_\mathrm{el}(z)$ using

-where the sum involving $b$ is over the considered bands.
+Here, $\psi_N^{(b)}(z)$ is the $N$th electron eigenfunction in band $b$.
+The sum involving $b$ is over the 3 bands considered in the $\dpr{k}{p}$ model described in Appendix ~\ref{sec:electronic}.
 We define the occupation of state $N$ using

 and the average coherence between states $N$ and $M$ as